Luke Kuechly: College career

-2009 season
+2009

 As a true freshman in 2009, Kuechly became the Eagles' starting outside linebacker after Mark Herzlich announced that he would miss the season after being diagnosed with Ewing's sarcoma, a rare form of cancer.
 He finished the season with 158 tackles (87 solo), which led the team and conference, as well as being second nationally (first among freshmen).
 He was the first true freshman in team history to lead the team in tackles and almost broke the freshman tackle record set by Stephen Boyd in 1991.
 He returned an interception for a touchdown against Central Michigan.
 For his play, he was named the 2009 ACC Defensive Rookie of the Year and was on the 2009 CFN All-Freshman Defensive Team.
 CFN named the true freshman Kuechly to its All-America team.

-2010 season
+2010

 Kuechly moved to middle linebacker at the beginning of his sophomore season.
 He went on to lead the country with 183 tackles (110 solo) and had an ongoing streak of 21 straight games with at least 10 tackles at the end of the season.
 Kuechly was named a finalist for the Butkus Award and the Nagurski Award.
 He broke the school single season record for tackles, topping the previous record of 165, held since 1991 by Tom McManus.
 After the season, Kuechly was named a unanimous first-team All-American.
 He was the first consensus All-American for the Eagles since Jamie Silva in 2007.
 Boston College played in the Kraft Fight Hunger Bowl (the same bowl as the Emerald Bowl from the previous season with a change of corporate sponsorship) at the end of the season and Kuechly was named the defensive MVP for a second time.